 The sizing of the planks that make up a hardwood floor seem to change every few years as different widths go in and out of fashion.
 One floor that’s had an enduring popularity and a recent resurgence is the wide plank floor.

-Wide plank hardwoods are less busy than other wood floors, with fewer pieces going into the construction.
+Wider planks are less busy than other wood floors, with fewer pieces going into the construction.
 This lets you see more of the grain and variation across each individual piece of wood.
 This creates a floor that’s more interesting and more subtle at the same time.
 For commercial spaces, it makes the ideal backdrop, while for residential settings, it helps create a homier atmosphere.

 Wide plank floors can be sanded smooth and contemporary or they can be rustic or reclaimed.
 No matter what style you opt for, they’re sure to make a big impression on your new floor.

-6. Unusual Flooring Design
+6. Unique Flooring Design

 While the typical floor layouts are still popular, there are new, innovative layouts that are becoming a popular flooring trend in homes.
 This creates more visual interest in the typical wood floor.
 Layout designs such as herringbone and chevron are two examples of flooring designs that make a big impression on your interior design.